simoncblyth/opticks/notes/issues/gxs_ab_hama_body_log.rst

 TODO : ADD B:side boundary/identity
 -------------------------------------------

+boundaries
+   boundaries have names based on material and surface names so the B side can access this set of names from the A side at initialization and hence derive a boundary index from a live set of Geant4 pre/post points that straddle the boundary

+identity
+   hmm: what exactly is the A side identity : primIdx probably so that is solid/lv index ? simtrace plotting uses this for the keys, see cx/tests/CSGOptiXSimtraceTest.py

+   * G4 accessing the volume : its like what happens with a hit.
+Possible but not very nice.
+   * but with simple geometries the boundary probably sufficient for debugging

 * start by interpreting/dumping the A boundaries+identity then work out how to reproduce them Geant4 side
-* for this will need to save the GGeo/CSGFoundry geocache and grab it
+* for this will need to save the GGeo/CSGFoundry geocache and grab it in order to hookup the actual geometry to the python machinery

 G4CXSimulateTest.cc::